IBM-Cloud/ibmcloud-image-builder/README.md

 ![Custom Image](picture/custom-image.png)

 ### Custom Encrypted Image
 The same token applies to encrypt an image.
-Anyone should be able to build one with an uncrypted image and encryption key.
-That should be it.
+Anyone should be able to build one by just providing an uncrypted image and encryption key.

 ![Custom Encrypted Image](picture/custom-encrypted-image.png)